iCyanCorporation/open-web-scraper-py/README.md

 ## Introduction

-**Open Web app.python** is a lightweight Python tool for running web scraping tasks using the settings from the Open Web Scraper Chrome plugin.
+**eb Scraper** is a lightweight Python tool for running web scraping tasks using the settings from the Open Web Scraper Chrome plugin.
 This program reads a JSON settings file exported from the plugin and performs the scraping based on the specified configurations.

 ## Features